 2.3.1 Determining Who is a Custodial Parent

 Only one W-2 Group may receive a W-2 payment for a Dependent Child.
-When there is no legal custody or placement order, the Parent with whom the dependent child resides is the Custodial Parent (CP).
+If there is no legal custody or placement order, the Parent with whom the dependent child resides is considered the Custodial Parent (CP).
 Dependent children must be included in the household where they reside.

-There may be situations when the primary residence of a dependent child is not easily determined.
-If the primary residence of a dependent child is questionable, court documents can be used to determine if there is a primary caretaker designated.
+In some situations, the primary residence of a dependent child may not be clear.
+If the primary residence of a dependent child is uncertain, court documents can be used to determine if there is a primary caretaker designated.

-If there is joint legal custody of a child and the custody is split equally in half, the parents can be asked to decide which parent is considered the primary caretaker.
-If the parents cannot or will not decide, the FEP should compare the parents' activities and responsibilities against the following list and determine which one is exercising more control than the other:
+If there is joint legal custody of a child and the custody is split equally in half, the parents can be asked to decide which parent is considered the primary caretaker caregiver.
+If the parents cannot decide, the FEP should compare the parents' activities and responsibilities against the following list and determine which parent is making more decisions in caregiving for the child.

 1. If the parents reside in different school districts, where does the child attend school?
 Who selected the school?

-2. Who assists the child with homework or school-related tasks?
+2. Who helps the child with homework or school-related tasks?

-3. Are there tuition costs for the child's education?
-If so, who pays those costs?
+3. If there are tuition expenses for the child's education, who pays them?

 4. If the child is enrolled in day care, who arranges for and pays these costs?

-5. Who is responsible for taking the child to and from school and/or day care?
+5. Who is responsible for taking the child to and from school or day care?

-6. Which parent is listed as the contact for emergencies at the child's school or day care provider?
+6. Which parent is listed as the emergency contact at the child's school or day care?

 7. Who arranges medical and dental care for the child?
 Who selects the physician and dentist?